 A degree in any subject is acceptable, but business studies, economics, estate management, geography, marketing or planning are most relevant.

-Entry to a degree course usually requires 4-5 Highers.
+Entry to a degree (SCQF Levels 9-10) course usually requires 4-5 Highers.

 Experience in the field of economics and understanding of local government are useful.